Skip to Content

 How to Handle Unpaintable Silicone Caulk in an RV Interior

+Many RV manufacturers use silicone caulk for good water resistance and because it’s clear and durable.
+However, silicone is UNPAINTABLE (we’re using all caps here because that’s how unpaintable it is – completely unpaintable).
 We’ve seen RVers attempt to paint over silicone caulk only to be so frustrated that they ended up spending hours removing all of the silicone caulk throughout the area where they were painting.
 Don’t do that.

 There are a couple of ways to deal with unpaintable silicone caulk.

 1. Try covering the caulk with an oil-based primer.
 While we haven’t done this ourselves, we’ve heard that a good quality oil-based primer (like the one we linked to above) will adhere to silicone.
-If it does, you can let it dry and paint over it.
+If it does, you can let it dry and then paint over it.

 2. The second option is to use a paintable latex caulk over the silicone caulk.
 Then you should be able to paint over that new layer.
 Dap Alex Plus painter’s caulk is one of the best products for this.
 It contains a percentage of silicone but is still paintable.

-Pro Tip: After running your bead of caulk, use a wet finger to smooth it out.
 PRO Pro Tip: Wear a disposable nitrile glove when smoothing the caulk.
 Your hands will thank us.
 Also, keep a damp cloth or rag with you as you work.
 You’ll need it!

 Keep Resale Value in Mind

-If you’re considering painting the drab, faded interior of a 20-year-old RV, you may improve the look, positively impacting the value, depending on how well the paint job is done and what colors you use.
+Be aware that resale and trade-in value will likely be impacted when you paint the interior of an RV.
+If you’re considering painting the drab, faded interior of a 20-year-old RV, it may improve the look (and thus, positively impact the value), but it does depend on how well the paint job is done and what colors you use.

+However, if you have a relatively new RV and don’t like the dark tones that RV manufacturers often use, be aware that the resale/trade-in value is likely to be negatively impacted by painting walls and cabinets.
 Resale values for RVs that have been altered, including interior painting, are generally lower than those with original interiors.
-Potential buyers are concerned about how well the paint job will hold up over time and travel and may wonder why it was even necessary in a newer rig.
+That’s because potential buyers can be concerned about how well the paint job will hold up over time and travel, and may wonder why it was even necessary in a newer rig (i.e. is it hiding damage?).

 We read a piece from a longtime RV salesperson who noted that when they sold used rigs on their lot, the ones that were altered, including interior painting, were more likely to go to auction because they didn’t sell on the lot.
+That doesn’t mean you shouldn’t do it.
+It just means you should be aware that this may be a consequence, which you’ll want to weigh it as you decide whether to paint your RV’s interior… and what color.

 Have You Painted the Interior of an RV?